yuksekyusuf/Recipe-App/README.md

 # Recipe App

-This project is a recipe app developed for Fetch’s take-home project.
+This project is a recipe app developed as a take-home project.

 ## Steps to Run the App